ephraimilunga/eGallery/README.md

 # What I have learnd

 - How to fetch data from a none cross orgins endpoint.
 You can read how [here](https://cors-anywhere.herokuapp.com/),
-- Reading various apis document and use them,
+- Reading various apis documentation and use them,
-- Using the google map more advance method,
+- Using the google map more advanced method,
-- Using the most recent Javascript features (modules, reduce, map, filter, some, ...)
+- Using the most recent Javascript features (modules, reduce, Array methods such : map, filter, some, ... )

 # Thank you to check it out :)